 The Best Smart TVs in Canada

-We at Rank-it.ca are here to help you find the Best Smart TV in Canada.
+That is why we have come back to update this article for 2022!
+2 years is a long time in the television world, so we knew we needed to update this article with updated information and newer TV models.
 Whether you are looking for a quality gaming TV or something more affordable this year, we have a range of TVs to help you out.

 Below, you will find our list of some of the top smart TVs in Canada.